aws-samples/ecs-external-instance-network-sentry/README.md

 At this point the external instance host operating system is ready to run the eINS.
 For testing or evaluation the application can be launched manually.

 The application is located within the `/python` directory of the git repository.
-See the [configuration parameters](configuration parameters) section for required and optional parameters to be submitted at runtime.
+See the [Configuration Parameters](#Configuration Parameters) section for required and optional parameters to be submitted at runtime.
 Remember to provide the correct AWS region code:

 ```bash
 # manual launch..